eroman3354/Lichess-Player-Data-Analytics/README.md

 4) Connect your SQL database and run the script

 *** I plan to analyze my results and publish them using Power BI ***

+REQUIRED LIBRARIES:
+1) berserk - this is the lichess api to access game data
+2) mysql-connector-python - used to connect to MySQL database